shssoichiro/oxipng/README.md

 ## Usage

 Oxipng is a command-line utility.
-Basic usage looks similar to the following:
+An example suitable for web usage may be the following:

 ```
 oxipng -o 4 --alpha --strip safe *.png